Burj Khalifa is 828 meters high and that makes it the highest building in the world

 The Arabs sometimes put up Christmas decorations in their shopping malls, pretty tacky ones as well.

-a museum in Stockholm, a museum that attracts more than one million visitors each year.
+one million visitors each year.
 Follow this link to a blog entry

 with photos of Vasa.